VectorInstitute/forecasting-with-dl/demos/README.md

-# Univariate and Multivariate Forecasting Demo Notebooks
+# Univariate and Univariate With Exogenous Features Forecasting Demo Notebooks

 This directory contains a number of Jupyter notebooks designed to help you experiment with a variety of forecasting problems.